akkana/metapho/README.md

 It started to get unwieldy adding ever more tagging features to what was intended as just a fast, light image viewer.

-Metapho is intended as a fast, lightweight, flexible way of organizing large numbers of photos.
-It uses flat files, not a proprietary database, so you're not locked down to one app or a proprietary database, and you can view your tags databases at any time, or edit them in a text editor if you should ever want to.
+Metapho is intended as a lightweight, flexible way of organizing large numbers of photos.
+It uses text files, not a proprietary database, so you're not locked down to one app or a proprietary database, and you can view your tags databases at any time, or edit them in a text editor if you should ever want to.

-Metapho is driven primarily from the keyboard: you should be able to do everything you need without moving your hands to the mouse, though you can use the mouse if you find that easier.
+Metapho can be driven entirely from the keyboard: you should be able to do everything you need without moving your hands to the mouse, though you can use the mouse if you find that easier.

 It depends on PyGTK, but not on gnome or any other desktop services.